This blog post was updated on January 21, 2021.

 National Museum of African American History and Culture

-Part of the Smithsonian Institution, this museum opened to the public in 2016.
-Located on the National Mall in Washington D.C., it is the only national museum “devoted exclusively to the documentation of African-American life, history, and culture.”
+Part of the Smithsonian Institution, the National Museum of African American History and Culture opened to the public in 2016.
+Located on the National Mall in Washington D.C., it’s the only national museum “devoted exclusively to the documentation of African-American life, history, and culture.”

 Little Rock Central High School National Historic Site